OASE interns gain hands-on experience helping an Oregon business reach their pollution prevention goals.

 • Mandatory Training/Orientation: Mid-June; Location TBD

-• Public presentation: Opportunities to present your OASE work will be announced for both Corvallis and Portland in the fall.
+• Public presentation: Opportunities to present your OASE work will be announced.

 September-October: Wrap Up.
 Approve final case study for dissemination.
 Interns present at community events.
 Program evaluations are submitted.